 - Sandwich on whole grain bread with 2 leaves of romaine or green leaf lettuce + 1 cup of vegetable and bean soup.

 - Large green salad topped with 1 cup of kidney, black or garbanzo beans, 3/4 cup frozen corn and 1/2 can tuna or salmon

 - Afternoon snack:

-- Spaghetti with 2 cups sauce made with canned tomatoes and/or tomato paste or tomato puree, bell pepper, onion, garlic, mushrooms as well as your choice of ground meat or lean Italian sausage + a large green salad (2 cups lettuce + carrots, cauliflower, cucumber and tomato–whatever you like), topped with your favorite salad dressing. ~3+ servings vegetable.
+- Whole wheat or brown rice spaghetti with 2 cups sauce made with canned tomatoes and/or tomato paste or tomato puree, bell pepper, onion, garlic, mushrooms as well as your choice of ground meat or lean Italian sausage + a large green salad (2 cups lettuce + carrots, cauliflower, cucumber and tomato–whatever you like), topped with your favorite salad dressing.

-- Chicken, fish or meat + sweet potato + 1 cup cooked veggies. ~2 servings vegetable
+- Baked salmon + sweet potato + 1 cup cooked veggies.

 - Dessert or evening snack:

-- Wedge of melon, piece of fruit, or cup of berries and a small cookie or piece of cake. ~1 serving fruit.
+- Wedge of melon, piece of fruit, or cup of berries and a piece of banana bread made with whole wheat flour.